Output

 Above the Annotations field, you will find the effective number of images to be calculated displayed under Images:.

-If you only want to calculate part of the animation, you can define the screen numbers to be calculated under From and To.
+If you only want to calculate a contiguous part of the animation, you can define the screen numbers to be calculated under From and To.
 The Manual option is displayed automatically.
 You can use this to resume an interrupted animation calculation, for example.
 The image is only saved if you have also defined a path on the save page.

 With this option, only the currently set image, e.g., of an animation, is calculated and saved as a single image (only if you have also defined a path on the Save page).